Clarifying High Vitamin Butter Oil and Ghee

 Ghee is similar to clarified butter in that it is heated to separate the milk solids from the butterfat.
 Ghee, however, is cooked longer, until it attains a nutty, sweet scent and flavor.
 It has been the preferred cooking fat in South Asian cultures for thousands of years.

 In the 1930s, Dr. Weston A. Price determined there was a special substance in butter that helps the body assimilate minerals (specifically calcium).
 He called it “activator-x” and found that it and various vitamins were more concentrated when high-vitamin butter was heated and clarified.
-In his book Nutrition and Physical Degeneration (21st printing, page 389), Price describes the making of high-vitamin butter oil (HVBO): “I have found in these studies that, in the control of dental caries, while the consumption of whole butter is an aid in mineral metabolism, greater potency may be obtained by melting a high vitamin butter and allowing it to crystallize for twenty-four hours at a temperature of about 70 degrees[F].
+In his book Nutrition and Physical Degeneration, available via PPNF's online store, Price describes the making of high-vitamin butter oil (HVBO): “I have found in these studies that, in the control of dental caries, while the consumption of whole butter is an aid in mineral metabolism, greater potency may be obtained by melting a high vitamin butter and allowing it to crystallize for twenty-four hours at a temperature of about 70 degrees[F].
 It is then centrifuged, and, under the process, it separates into an oil that is limpid at that temperature, with a solid crystalline layer below.
 This oil is much higher in the activating factor than the whole butter.
 It is this substance that I shall refer to in this communication, unless otherwise explained, as a source of activator X.”